 Change the following paragraphs of subsection 10.1.5 as follow:

-In an infrastructure BSS or PBSS, STAs shall adopt the TSF timer value in a (#821)(Short) Beacon, (#821)(Short) Probe Response, DMG Beacon, or Announce frame coming from the AP in their BSS by using the algorithm in 10.1.3.9 (TSF timer accuracy).
+In an infrastructure BSS or PBSS, STAs shall adopt the TSF timer value in a (#821)Beacon, S1G Beacon, (#821)(Short) Probe Response, DMG Beacon, or Announce frame coming from the AP in their BSS by using the algorithm in 10.1.3.9 (TSF timer accuracy).

-In response to an MLME-JOIN.request primitive, a STA joining an IBSS shall initialize its TSF timer to 0 and shall not transmit a (#821)(Short) Beacon, (#821)(Short) Probe Response, or DMG Beacon frame until it hears a (#821)(Short) Beacon, (#821)(Short) Probe Response, or DMG Beacon frame from a member of the IBSS with a matching SSID.
-Consequently, the STA joining an IBSS adopts the timer from the next (#821)(Short) Beacon, (#821)(Short) Probe Response, or DMG Beacon frame from its IBSS.
+In response to an MLME-JOIN.request primitive, a STA joining an IBSS shall initialize its TSF timer to 0 and shall not transmit a (#821)Beacon, S1G Beacon, (#821)(Short) Probe Response, or DMG Beacon frame until it hears a (#821) Beacon, S1G Beacon, (#821)(Short) Probe Response, or DMG Beacon frame from a member of the IBSS with a matching SSID.
+Consequently, the STA joining an IBSS adopts the timer from the next (#821)Beacon, S1G Beacon, (#821)(Short) Probe Response, or DMG Beacon frame from its IBSS.

-All (#821)(Short) Beacon, (#821)(Short) Probe Response, DMG Beacon, and Announce frames carry a Timestamp field.
+All (#821)Beacon, S1G Beacon, (#821)(Short) Probe Response, DMG Beacon, and Announce frames carry a Timestamp field.
 A STA receiving such a frame from another STA in an IBSS with the same SSID shall compare the Timestamp field with its own TSF time.
-If the Timestamp field of the received frame is later than its own TSF timer, a non-DMG STA in the IBSS shall adopt all parameters contained in the (#821)(Short) Beacon frame according to the rule for that parameter found in the “IBSS adoption” column of the matching row of the BSSDescription table found in 6.3.3.3.2 (Semantics of the service primitive).
-A DMG STA in an IBSS shall adopt each parameter contained in the DMG Beacon or Announce frames.
-Parameters adopted by a STA due to the receipt of a later timestamp shall not be changed by the STA except when adopting parameters due to a subsequently received (#821)(Short) Beacon, DMG Beacon, or Announce frame with a later timestamp.
+If the Timestamp field of the received frame is later than its own TSF timer, a STA that is neither a DMG nor an S1G STA in the IBSS shall adopt all parameters contained in the (#821)Beacon frame according to the rule for that parameter found in the “IBSS adoption” column of the matching row of the BSSDescription table found in 6.3.3.3.2 (Semantics of the service primitive).
+An S1G STA shall adopt all parameters contained in the S1G Beacon frame according to the rule for that parameter found in “IBSS adoption” column of the mathing row of the BSSDescrpition table found in 6.3.3.3.2 if the Timestamp field of the received frame is later than its own TSF timer and the TSF Completion field in the S1G Compatibility element is not less than the value of the 4 most significant octets of its own TSF timer, A DMG STA in an IBSS shall adopt each parameter contained in the DMG Beacon or Announce frames.
+Parameters adopted by a STA due to the receipt of a later timestamp shall not be changed by the STA except when adopting parameters due to a subsequently received (#821)Beacon, S1G Beacon, DMG Beacon, or Announce frame with a later timestamp.